Birth Chart

 Get your free birth chart →Keep reading

 - · Want the opinionated take?
-Read what does my birth chart mean — the accuracy myth and 3 placements people read wrong.
+Read what does my birth chart mean — the accuracy myth and 5 placements people read wrong (Saturn 7th, 12th house, empty houses, Chiron, retrogrades).

 - · Want a deeper dive on the wheel?
 Read the 12 houses in your birth chart, explained.